10 Best DJ Pools (How They Work, Pros/Cons)

 2. Digital DJ pool

 The Digital DJ pool’s main selling point is the pricing.
-They are proud to be the cheapest DJ pool on the market, with the pricing of just 20$/month.
+They are proud to be one of the cheapest DJ pools on the market, at just $20/month, or $190/year.
 Included in that you also get mobile apps for iOS and Android as well as the DJ network, allowing you to share the music with your colleagues around the world.

 4. BPM Supreme

 BPM Supreme is another household name in the DJ pool services.
-It offers a beautifully designed, user-friendly app, with tons of fresh new music for download or streaming.
-You can become a member of a standard or premium pricing plan (20$ or 30$ per month).
+It offers a beautifully designed, user-friendly app, with tons of fresh new music.

 5. LNRP (Hip-Hop)

-If you are a hip-hop based DJ, LNRP is your pick.
+If you are a hip-hop-based DJ, LNRP is your pick.
 This is the best DJ pool for hip-hop music, with more than 10.000 songs available.
-You can search the songs through tons of different labels or even BPM rate.
-You can choose from monthly (47$ per month), 3-months, 6-months, or a yearly subscription.
+You can search the songs through tons of different labels or even BPM.

 Pros and Cons of DJ Pools